bmeurant/technical-docs/software-architecture/system-design-fundamentals/consistency.md

     *   **Technologies:** Relational databases (PostgreSQL, MySQL) in default configurations; CP-oriented distributed [[software-architecture/databases/|databases]] like Google Spanner, CockroachDB.
     *   **Use Cases:** Financial transaction systems, e-commerce inventory management, and any system where data accuracy is paramount.

+> [!CAUTION]
+> **Latency Penalty**: Strong consistency is expensive.
+In a geo-distributed system, waiting for round-trips across oceans for every write will kill your performance.
+Don't use it unless you actively need it (e.g., preventing double-spending).

 ---

 ## Eventual Consistency